dgaribayGHCrucialsoft/dgaribayGHCrucialsoft/README.md

 - 👋 Hi, I’m @dgaribayGHCrucialsoft
-- 👀 I’m interested in ... desarrollo de software, aprender a desarrollar en Odoo, aprender a desarrollar en Java, NodeJs,
+- 👀 I’m interested in ... desarrollo de software, aprender a desarrollar en Odoo, aprender a desarrollar en Java, NodeJs, Python,
 - 🌱 I’m currently learning ...
 Odoo
 - 💞️ I’m looking to collaborate on ...
 Odoo
 - 📫 How to reach me ...